Origin and History

 By August 1 1757, the battalion was garrisoning Esparre in the Bordeaux country.

 In 1755, the 2nd battalion (13 companies) embarked on the Dauphin Royal at Brest.
-The fleet set sailed for Canada on May 3.
-The battalion disembarked at Louisbourg where it served as garrison until the capture of the town by a British army at the end of July 1758.
+On May 3, the fleet set sailed for the reinforcement of Canada.
+The battalion disembarked at Louisbourg where it served as garrison until the siege and capture of Louisbourg by a British army at the end of July 1758.

 When the 2nd battalion returned from Canada, a battalion remained in Rochefort while the other was cantoned on the Isle of Oléron.